Airbrush vs HD Bridal Makeup: Which Is Better?

 You can see more details about what each level includes on my bridal makeup services page.

 How Do I Decide?
-That Is What the Trial Is For
+Use the Trial and the Artist's Full Work

 Bring your outfit fabric, jewellery references, and any photographs you love to the trial.
 The more information I have, the better I can customise the look.
 And if you come in strongly leaning towards one technique, that is absolutely fine.
 The trial just confirms your instinct or gently steers you towards something that might work even better.